 The Consolidated Financial Statements and Parent Company Financial Statements of TCM Group A/S for the financial year 1 January to 31 December 2024 comprise income statement and statement of comprehensive income, balance sheet, statement of changes in equity, cash flow statement and notes, including material accounting policy information for the Group as well as for the Parent Company.
 Collectively referred to as the "Financial Statements".

 Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
-Our responsibilities under those standards and requirements are further described in the Auditor's responsibilities for the audit of the Financial Statements section of our report.
+We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requiresibilities under these standards and requirements are further described in th nlicable in De arle Ou financial year 2024.